BIOGRAPHY

 and totally integrated combat art.

-propagate "American Modern Arnis" and promote excellence in the Filipino Martial
+"American Modern Arnis" and promote excellence in the Filipino Martial

 Arts.
 He also conducted a lecture series throughout the Northeast entitled

-topic of choosing a quality martial arts instructor and school.
+process of choosing a quality martial arts instructor and school.
 On the local

 level he taught courses in "American Modern Arnis" at well known Vassar College